matheusjmoura/bmi-calculator-app/README.md

 BMI Calculator
 ========
-A implementation using JS/ES6, HTML5, CSS3 of a BMI calculator.
+An implementation using JS/ES6, HTML5, CSS3 of a BMI calculator.

 ## Running
 If you want to execute the code folow this steps: